upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 Or make up your own fair solution for mixing up the order in which everyone gets to make their choices.

+## Advanced Rules

+So the game is not enough of a challenge?
+Well, try these variants on for size.

+1. Private Pouches
+   * You keep your pouch private at all times.
+   * The winner of a fight can only choose a card at random from the loser's pouch.
+   * Any cards dug up must be shown before being placed in the pouch.
+   * Will really test your memory and observation skills.
+2. Steeper Hills
+   * You can step uphill only if the difference is 3 or less (or 4 with a diamond).
+      * Or, only if the difference is 2 or less (or 3 with a diamond)
+   * This constraint will demand more attention be applied to building a ramp up to the very high points.

+So the game is tightly poised, and you are all doing a fine job of stopping anyone from winning?

+* After 10 rounds with no winner
+   * reduce the height the winner needs to get to (to 1 less than the highest visible point)
+   * After another 3 rounds
+      * reduce the number of food items needed to win
+   * After another 3 rounds
+      * reduce the winning height again
+   * etc

 -- End of the rules --

 ![Scavenging across the heap](/assets/img/greedy-devils/P1080043w800.JPG)